grimme-lab/xtb_docs/source/properties.rst

 _________

-Default settings for GFN1-xTB first prints the Mulliken and CM5 charges. n(x) denotes the amount of electronic charge distributed along the x = s/p/d orbitals:
+Default settings for GFN1-xTB first prints the Mulliken and CM5 charges. n(x) denotes the population partioned to the x = s/p/d shells:

 .. code-block:: none